 - a.
-With the possible exception of the Trophy Run (Warm-up Rally) and Stage 1, one set of Course Instructions for each Stage will be available to each competing Team each day near the Stage start, exactly 30 minutes before the official time for the Team to start the Stage.
+With the possible exception of the Trophy Run (Warm-up Rally/Stage 0) and Stage 1, one set of Course Instructions for each Stage will be available to each competing Team each day near the Stage start, exactly 30 minutes before the official time for the Team to start the Stage.
 The time and location for each Stage start (after Stage 1) will be found at the end of the Course Instructions for the previous Stage.
 Each Team's official starting time is determined by adding their starting position (see III.A,B,C) in minutes to the official Stage start time. - b.
-For Trophy Run (Warm-up Rally) and Stage 1, special provisions may be made for issuing Course Instructions; if so, this will be noted in an Event Supplement. - c.
-The Competition Crew member must show his/her identification tag with the vehicle number in order to receive the Course Instructions.
-At this time the Competition Crew member may be required to draw for the next Stage starting position.
+For Trophy Run (Warm-up Rally/Stage 0) and Stage 1, special provisions may be made for issuing Course Instructions; if so, this will be noted in an Event Supplement. - c.
+The Competition Crew member must show his/her identification tag with the vehicle number in order to receive the Course Instructions. - 3.
+Using the instructions - a.
+In general, each instruction will direct an action to be taken, such as a turn or a speed change, or a reference point to be observed such as a sign or landmark.
+You are to execute each instruction at the first opportunity to do so.
+You must complete each instruction before you can consider the next instruction for execution.
+An instruction is completed when the last speed change specified has been completed.
+If there is no speed change indicated, then the instruction is completed when the sign, landmark, or intersection has been passed.